MLacra/Synthegrate/README.md

 # Synthegrate

-Synthegrate is a tool that can be used to generate integration scenarios with synthetic data.
-It was created with the purpose of evaluating mapping generation algorithms, but it can be used in various kinds of integration tests.
+**Synthegrate** is a tool that can be used to generate integration scenarios with synthetic data.
+It was created with the purpose of evaluating mapping generation algorithms, but it can be used in various kinds of integration tests that need multiple source tables (in common or separate schemas) that merge through *union* and/or *join* operations in order to populate a target schema.

 ## Getting Started
-To run Synthegrate, you can simply download the files in the *runnable_jar* folder which containst the JAR file and the util files that are needed to create the schemas and populate them with instances using [Datafiller](https://www.cri.ensmp.fr/people/coelho/datafiller.html).
+To run Synthegrate, you can simply download the files in the *runnable_jar* folder which contains the JAR file and the utility files that are needed to create the schemas and populate them with instances using [Datafiller](https://www.cri.ensmp.fr/people/coelho/datafiller.html).

 ### Prerequisites